Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/ExecutorFramework-Ch-12.md

 // Runs every 1 second after initial delay of 3 seconds scheduler.scheduleAtFixedRate(() -> System.out.println("Repeating Task"), 3, 1, TimeUnit.SECONDS);

+//There’s another method scheduleWithFixedDelay() that waits after the task finishes before starting the next one (this is more relaxed timing).
 ```

 ---